 So, you have two more options besides Maths.
 No Doubt, Logical Reasoning is always scoring.
 Are you worried that you commit a lot of calculation mistake in Stats?
 Don’t worry, 12 digit calculator is allowed in CA Foundation Exams.
 But you have to practice on the calculator and also learn short tricks which saves your time in Examination hall.

 Fourth Paper is Business Economics and Business and Commercial Knowledge, if you are a CBSE student or RBSE student who chose Commerce with Economics, then this paper is also scoring for you.
-Other students need a little bit more efforts and practice.
+Other students need a little bit more effort and practice.

-Both the subjects are objective type.
+Both subjects are objective type.
 Hence, you need a lot of practice.
-Start practicing the modules given by ICAI and also set a time because speed is one of the key factors in clearing CA Exams.
+Start practicing the modules given by ICAI and also set time because speed is one of the key factors in clearing CA Exams.

 Follow the link and start your CA Foundation preparation today!

-CA Foundation Registrations can be done from the given link, enroll yourself now!
+CA Foundation Registrations can be done from the given link, enroll yourself!